ncocana/cotxox/README.md

 ## Introduction

 This is an exam in Java of previous years of Proggramation in CIFP Francesc de Borja Moll.
-The idea was to practice Java and gain a deeper understanding of Classes and Lists.
+The idea was to practice Java and gain a deeper understanding of Classes, Arrays and Lists.

 **Link of the exam:** [Cotxox](https://github.com/dfleta/cotxox).